 It’s important to understand addiction is a condition that affects not only the addict but also family, friends, and co-workers.
 The short- and long-term health ramifications are significant.
 Often, addicts think no one knows and they are only hurting themselves, but this is not true.
 If you are spending energy worrying about how and when you’ll get your next dose, then you are not performing your job as parent, co-worker, boss or citizen to the best of your ability.

-12 Keys offers an array of recreational activities that can serve several learning purposes for recovering addicts.
-For instance, to heal the body, 12 Keys encourages individuals to spend time enjoying the rehab’s beautiful waterfront property, reconnecting with nature and learning to appreciate the beauty of life.
-12 Keys also encourages clients to participate in yoga or meditation on their own time.
+Our pseudoephedrine abuse treatment center in FL offers an array of recreational activities that can serve several learning purposes for recovering addicts.
+For instance, to heal the body, our addiction rehab center in FL encourages individuals to spend time enjoying the rehab’s beautiful waterfront property, reconnecting with nature and learning to appreciate the beauty of life.
+We also encourage clients to participate in yoga or meditation on their own time.

 Life in rehab should not be an unpleasant experience.
-Instead, it should be the time for you or your loved one to learn the tools and skills necessary for living a sober life.
-12 Keys counselors and specialists are uniquely qualified to understand the fears and feelings of our clients because most are recovering addicts themselves.
+Instead, it should be time for you or your loved one to learn the tools and skills necessary for living a sober life.
+12 Keys’ counselors and specialists are uniquely qualified to understand the fears and feelings of our clients because most are recovering addicts themselves.
 They understand that a key component to living a real recovery means learning to enjoy once-loved activities.
-That is why the 12 Keys real recovery program features fun activities available to each and every client.
+That is why our real recovery program features fun activities available to each and every client.